-The piezo controller is supplied with a full suite of software support tools.
+The PPC102 piezo controller is supplied with a full suite of software support tools.
 An intuitive graphical instrument panel allows immediate control and visualization of the operation of the piezo controller, and any other controllers that are installed in the system.
-See Section 2.2. for a full description of the APT system software.
+See Section 1.2. for a full description of the APT system software.

-The controller operation is fully configurable (parameterized) with key settings exposed through the associated graphical interface panel.
-Open or closed loop operating modes can be selected 'on the fly' without any spikes or glitches and in both modes the display can be changed to show drive voltage or position (in microns).
+Unit operation is fully configurable (parameterized) with key settings exposed through the associated graphical interface panel.
+Open or closed loop operating modes can be selected 'on the fly', and in both modes the display can be changed to show drive voltage or position (in mrad).
 In the closed loop operation mode, the P I D (proportional, integral and derivative) components of the feedback control loop can be altered to adjust the servo loop response.
-Two notch filters can also be adjusted for fine tuning the mechanical resonance of the system.
+Two notch filters can also be adjusted for fine tuning of the resonance frequency of the system according to the scanning loads.

 For convenience and ease of use, adjustment of many key parameters is possible through direct interaction with the graphical panel.
 For example, the output drive voltage or position can be adjusted by rotating a "software-panel" control knob (see the tutorial in Chapter 4 for further details).
 Note that all such settings and parameters are also accessible through the ActiveX programmable interfaces.
-See Section 2.2. for a full description of the APT system software and background on the advantages of the ActiveX Control technology.
+See Section 1.2. for a full description of the APT system software and background on the advantages of the ActiveX Control technology.

-The key innovation of the controllers and associated mechanical products is the ease and speed with which complete automated alignment systems can be engineered at both the hardware and software level.
-All controllers in the range are equipped with USB connectivity.
-The 'multi-drop' USB bus allows multiple units to be connected to a single controller PC using commercial USB hubs and cables.
+Using the controllers and associated mechanical products, complete automated alignment systems can be engineered with ease at both the hardware and software level.
+All controllers in the APT range are equipped with USB connectivity.
+The 'multi-drop' USB bus allows multiple APT units to be connected to a single controller PC using commerical USB hubs and cables.
 In the remainder of this handbook, the Tutorial section (Chapter 4) provides a good initial understanding on using the unit, and the reference section (Chapter 5) covers all operating modes and parameters in detail.

-Fig. 2.2 Single Channel Precision Piezo Controller (PPC001)
+Fig. 1.2 Dual Channel Precision Piezo Controller (PPC102)

-2.2 APT PC Software Overview
+1.2 APT PC Software Overview

-2.2.1 Introduction
+1.2.1 Introduction

-As a member of the APT range of controllers, the PPC001 piezo controller shares many of the associated software benefits.
+As a member of the Thorlabs range of controllers, the PPC102 piezo controller shares many of the associated software benefits.
 This includes USB connectivity (allowing multiple units to be used together on a single PC), fully featured Graphical User Interface (GUI) panels, and extensive software function libraries for custom application development.